GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 * (Optional) Encryption.
 * Viewable on all major browsers using appropriate technologies.

-The media section of this site will help you achieve these technical requirements.
+Our [media](/media) collection will help you achieve these technical requirements.
 Don't worry if you don't know what these technical requirements mean.
 I'll explain them.